alm-tools/alm/docs/contributing/README.md

 nodemon
 ```

+If you edit any front-end ts file our Webpack setup (more on this later) will reload the front end only.
+Make a change to some backend file and the app restarts :rose:

 # After moving a new machine
 I quite often work on my personal laptop during my 1 hour one way commute and need to setup the machine quickly, so on the new machine: